A Population in Decline

 Education Through Film

-Holtzman Wildlife Foundation has granted the Red Panda Network $31,000 to support a multi-language film and marketing effort that will publicize the endangered animal's plight.
+Holtzman Wildlife Foundation granted the Red Panda Network $31,000 to support a multi-language film and marketing effort that publicizes the endangered animal's plight.